-To help reduce the risk of an overuse injury at this ‘anatomical hotspot’ the body has a thin sac called the bursa.
-This bursa acts as shock absorber, reducing friction and allowing smooth movement to occur between the structures.
+To help reduce the risk of an overuse injury at this ‘anatomical hotspot,’ the body has a thin sac called the bursa.
+This bursa acts as a shock absorber, reducing friction and allowing smooth movement to occur between the structures.

-If you do not overload these structures they can withstand repetitive load and the tendon and bursa will not become inflamed.
-However, if this is not the case or you increase your training too quickly i.e. you do too much too soon, then the tendons and the bursa can become inflammed and cause pain (see image below).
+If you do not overload these structures, they can withstand repetitive load and the tendon and bursa will not become inflamed.
+However, if this is not the case or you increase your training too quickly, i.e. you do too much too soon, then the tendons and the bursa can become inflamed and cause pain (see image below).

 Pes anseurine bursitis: